sayanadhikari/sayanadhikari/README.md

   - :moon: Probe performance in photo emissive lunar environment.
   - :ocean: Instability and turbulence in plasma.
 <!-- - 🌱 I’m currently learning ... -->
-- 👯 I’m looking to collaborate on
+- :handshake:I’m looking to collaborate on
-  - :handshake: Open sourced projects on scientific or community development issues.
+  - Open sourced projects on scientific or community development issues.
 <!-- - 🤔 I’m looking for help with ...-->
 - 💬 Ask me about
   - :computer: Scientific Computation